 - Check your state’s rules for using certain phrases, images, and photos on your law firm’s website and social media pages.

-Law firm content marketing can play a key role in acquiring new clients.
+Personal injury lawyer marketing like content marketing can play a key role in acquiring new clients.
 Yet not all content marketing is effective.
 The content must be captivating and engaging, and the execution must be strategic.
 The internet is an excellent medium for lawyers to get referrals from colleagues, business associates, friends, family, and within their network.
 With a little direction, law firms and lawyers can have the tools to build an effective online presence to attract new clients and gain referrals with some savvy law firm content marketing strategy.